jkempf42/kube-volttron/central-node/README.md

           command: ["/bin/bash"]
           args: [ "-c", "while true; do sleep 600; done" ]

 You can then exec into the pod and start Volttron by hand.
 Be sure to `su volttron` before starting it, otherwise some Python packages may not be found.
+This can be helpful if you need to debug some problem with Volttron.